bandali0/rust-for-c/destructuring_match_and_borrowing/README.md

 # Destructuring Part 2 - Match and Borrowing

-(Continuing from part 8, Destructuring).
+(Continuing from Part 8, Destructuring).

 (Note this was significantly edited as I was wildly wrong the first time around.
 Thanks to /u/dpx-infinity for pointing out my mistakes.)